 Frequently asked questions: Vapes and “Legalization 2.0,” your questions answered

 When will cannabis vaporizers be legal in Canada?

 Canadians have been able to legally purchase dry flower vaporizers for quite some time now.
 On December 17, 2019, licensed vendors will be also allowed to sell concentrate-filled vape pens, as well as cannabis concentrates.

 Availability is expected to be limited in the early days, as companies are still developing their production and distribution networks.
 But pre-filled vape pens and concentrates will be available for sale at legal retailers—find your nearest one here.

 Vaporizers that are not already filled with cannabis are, legally closer to a technological device than a cannabis product, and can already be purchased from a number of stores, medical clinics, and licensed producers.

 Although the Cannabis Act is a federal bill, provinces, territories, and municipalities still have jurisdiction over certain decisions—such as how old you must be to purchase or consume cannabis, how legal cannabis is sold and distributed, and where stores are located.
 Citing recent health concerns, Quebec, Newfoundland and Labrador are opting to ban sales of new vape products, such as concentrate-filled pens.
 Subscribe to Leafly Canada’s newsletter to stay up-to-date on vape availability in your province.

 Can I take my vape across the border?

-Travelling internationally with cannabis is illegal, and could land you in a lot of trouble.
-Travelling with a new, clean vaporizer (i.e., one that does not contain cannabis or cannabis residue) may be legal in some cases, but it is not advisable, as it could draw unwanted attention, potentially leading to arrest, charges or a travel ban.
+Traveling internationally with cannabis is illegal, and could land you in a lot of trouble.
+Traveling with a new, clean vaporizer (i.e., one that does not contain cannabis or cannabis residue) may be legal in some cases, but it is not advisable, as it could draw unwanted attention, potentially leading to arrest, charges or a travel ban.